pa2si/erdkugel/README.md

 new:

-- start of new branch w name landing-only
+- v 1.0.2 adapted the animation delay of opacity and stacking

 What's done: